 Spanish Courtyard Home Before and After in Santa Barbara

-On this page I share Before and After photos showing you how a modest Santa Barbara tract house was redesigned, reimagined and built into a Spanish courtyard home.
+Here, I share the Before and After photos showing how the modest Santa Barbara tract house was redesigned, reimagined and built into a Spanish courtyard home.

-This is the BEFORE photo of the home my client purchased at a good price.
-He is a real estate investor/developer and thought something could be done with this Mansford roof fixer upper.
+BEFORE PHOTO: My client purchased a Santa Barbara fixer upper at a pretty good price.
+As a real estate investor/developer, he thought something could be done with it.

 Small Spanish Courtyard Home Designs by Jeff Doubet